Comparison

 WinSCP doesn't support consumer cloud storage.
 No Google Drive, no Dropbox, no OneDrive.
 It does support Amazon S3, which is useful for developers and ops teams, but if you need to manage personal or business cloud storage alongside your servers, WinSCP isn't the tool for that.

-FTPie includes six cloud services in its free plan — Google Drive, Dropbox, OneDrive, pCloud, Box, and Mega.
+FTPie includes eight cloud services - Google Drive, Dropbox, OneDrive, pCloud, Box, Mega, Koofr, and OpenDrive - plus dedicated connectors for self-hosted ownCloud, NextCloud, and SeaFile (part of the Pro plan).
 You can browse them side by side with your FTP servers and transfer files between any combination.
 Want to move files from an SFTP server to Google Drive?
-Just drag and drop — FTPie handles the transfer directly without downloading to your local machine first.
+Just drag and drop - FTPie handles the transfer directly without downloading to your local machine first.

 If your work is entirely server-to-server, this won't matter to you.
 But if you ever need to shuffle files between cloud services and traditional servers, it's a real time-saver.